Step 1: Your employee notifies the CEO that they wish to exercise their options

 Step 7: File SH01 on Companies House

-We have a guide to filing an SH01 on Companies House using their online webfiling here.
+We have a guide on how to file an SH01 form on Companies House here.

-Or if you prefer to post the SH01 to Companies House, you can to the appropriate address:
+Or if you prefer to post the SH01 to Companies House, you can do so to the appropriate address:

 Step 8: Click the 'Exercise the option' button under the SH01